 Verifiable racing

 Most online games are a black box: you submit moves, a server tells you the result, you trust it.
-Lucky Races inverts that — the rules of every race are public, the inputs are on-chain, and the outcome is a deterministic function.
-Anyone with the inputs can re-run the race and confirm the result.
+Lucky Races inverts that — the rules are public, every move is recorded on a ledger anyone can read, and the outcome is a function of those inputs.
+Anyone can re-run the race and confirm the result.
+There’s nothing to take on faith.

 What “deterministic” means here